 Fighting for the rights of students with IEPs in Ohio often involves helping districts find the funding to meet their federal obligations.
 For example, the Ohio Department of Education includes an Autism Scholarship Program for children suffering from that disability.
 The program helps parents of qualified children pay for the necessary services outlined in their IEP.

 Knowledgeable Ohio IEP funding lawyer Dan Margolis helps parents find such opportunities to meet their children’s special educational needs.

 Help navigating matters of special education law in Ohio

 Parents want the best for their children.
 Dan Margolis, one of the most experienced and respected child rights and education attorneys in Cleveland, OH understands how the laws governing funding for special education programs work.
 Contact The Law Office of Margolis & Atzberger, LLC. online or at 216-348-1000 today.
-His office is conveniently located directly across the street from the Cuyahoga County Justice Center at 323 Lakeside Avenue West in Cleveland.
+His office is conveniently located just a few blocks from the Cuyahoga County Justice Center in Cleveland.